Candling the Egg - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 This stage doesn't last long (around a week) and isn't a stage you are likely to see unless you breed finches on a large scale.
 Chicks are hatchlings from the moment they emerge from the egg.
 They usually come out wet, cold, and very tired.
 This is when the parent finches will normally eat the remnants of the eggshell and spend a little time poking at the chick to stimulate it to move.
 Then the parents will nestle down to brood their young chick.

 Not all chicks hatch with downy feathers.
-Many species are completely bald as hatchlings and many others don't develop feathers until well in to later stages of growth.
+Many species are completely bald as hatchlings and many others don't develop feathers until well into later stages of growth.
 Some species that will have downy fluff after hatching are Zebra, Owls and Red Heads.
 Species that are bald at hatching are Gouldians and Society.
 You'll also find that some chicks are born with pale pink skin while others are more tan or black.
 The moment of hatching is also referred to as the moment of being born.

 During this stage the chicks will do little more than eat, sleep and defecate.
 It is best if you, as the breeder, stay as uninvolved in chick rearing as possible.
 Care for the parents and cage as you normally do and always supply extra foods and nutrition to support the growing family.
 If you peek in at the nest too often the pair may abandon the chicks.